Factor Olympics Q1 2022

 Although investors should allocate to factors constructed as long-short portfolios given that these offer high diversification benefits, most invest via long-only smart beta ETFs.
-Following the money, we highlight the excess returns generated from investing in smart beta ETFs in the US, which represents a universe of 170+ products and approximately $800 billion of assets under management (read Smart Beta or Smart Marketing).
+Following the money, we highlight the excess returns generated from investing in smart beta ETFs in the US, which represents a universe of 160+ products and approximately $800 billion of assets under management (read Smart Beta: Broken by Design?).

 ABOUT THE AUTHOR

 Nicolas Rabener is the Founder of Finominal, which empowers investors with data and technology to analyze and improve their portfolios.
 Previously he created Jackdaw Capital, an award-winning quantitative hedge fund.
 Before that Nicolas worked at GIC and Citigroup in London and New York.
 Nicolas holds a Master of Finance from HHL Leipzig Graduate School of Management, is a CAIA charter holder, and enjoys endurance sports (100km Ultramarathon).